The-Lab-LaBella/LaBellaLabHandbook/README.md

 - Peer review

-Cases where LLMs _might_ be appropriate depending on the context
+Cases where LLMs _might_ be appropriate, depending on the context

 - Unit conversions.
 But I _highly_ recommend checking their work